scriptingislife/Bytes-Of-Swiss/roles/vuln/shellshock/README.md

 shellshock
 =========

 Install an older version of Bash that is vulnerable to shellshock.
+Currently supports apache2 on Debian systems and httpd on RHEL systems.

 Requirements
 ------------